 Parents need to do it with love and kindness and show that they are interested in their children’s lives.
 Jesus was the authority to the disciples, but He was also a friend.
-Parents need to exercise their authority not just for its own sake, but for the good of their child while also being a friend.
+Parents need to exercise their authority not just for their own sake, but for the good of their child while also being a friend.
 Don’t outsource your job even to the Sunday School teacher.
 If you do, don’t be surprised when it is done badly and you have a rebellious worldly child on your hands.

-Application: Parents, how can you do a better job of training up your child to be obedient and to know God?
+Application: Parents, how can you do a better job of training your child to be obedient and to know God?
 Do you have regular family devotions?
 What can you start doing on a daily basis to feed your children from God’s Word?

 II.
 Slave-Master relationship (5-9)

 - Why was it necessary for Paul to cover this issue of slaves and masters?

 - What stance does the Bible take on slavery?

 - Is there any division in the church between slaves and masters?